dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/basic-reporting/displaying-data-with-the-objectdatasource-vb.md

 **Figure 17**: The FormView Must Include an `ItemTemplate` ([Click to view full-size image](displaying-data-with-the-objectdatasource-vb/_static/image47.png))

-You can bind the FormView directly to a data source control through the FormView's smart tag, which will create a default `ItemTemplate` automatically (along with an `EditItemTemplate` and `InsertItemTemplate`, if the ObjectDatatSource control's `InsertMethod` and `UpdateMethod` properties are set).
+You can bind the FormView directly to a data source control through the FormView's smart tag, which will create a default `ItemTemplate` automatically (along with an `EditItemTemplate` and `InsertItemTemplate`, if the ObjectDataSource control's `InsertMethod` and `UpdateMethod` properties are set).
 However, for this example let's bind the data to the FormView and specify its `ItemTemplate` manually.
 Start by setting the FormView's `DataSourceID` property to the `ID` of the ObjectDataSource control, `ObjectDataSource1`.
 Next, create the `ItemTemplate` so that it displays the product's name and price in an `<h4>` element and the category and shipper names beneath that in a smaller font size.

 [!code-aspx[Main](displaying-data-with-the-objectdatasource-vb/samples/sample6.aspx)]